raychatter/bash-git-prompt/README.md

-# Informative git prompt for bash and fish
+# Informative git prompt for bash and fish... with a fabulous twist!

 This prompt is a port of the "Informative git prompt for zsh" which you can find [here](https://github.com/olivierverdier/zsh-git-prompt)